axians/microServiceBus.docs/nav/_integration/api-terms-of-use.md

 ---
 layout: post
-title:  "microServiceBus API - TERM OF USE"
+title:  "microServiceBus.com API - TERM OF USE"
 description: "The microServiceBus API hosts many of the operations otherwise available through the UI, allowing other applications to interact with Nodes and Meters."
 categories: integration
 order: 0